Shohan20lac/forms.php/README.md

 # phpPanel
-A collection of webpages that demonstrate introductory knowledge in form handling using PHP and MySQL.
+A collection of webpages that demonstrate introductory knowledge in form handling using PHP and MySQL on a localhost machine.

 Admin panel login info: